 Homewood is a food desert, meaning many of our neighbors cannot easily access a grocery store, whether due to financial constraints or lack of transportation.
 BTCC’s Food Pantry distributes food and paper supplies each month, acting as a safety net to over 150 families.

-We provide fresh dairy products, produce, meat, fish, healthy recipes and a cookbook geared to prevent or address diabetes.
+We provide fresh dairy products, produce, meat, fish, healthy recipes, and a cookbook geared to prevent or address diabetes.

 Full Food Pantry Distribution: